 - The HEPA filter will keep dirt up to 0.3 microns inside the bin

 - Compact size makes it easy to store

 - Small dirt bin – a concern if you’re cleaning a large home

-- Handle can get in the way when cleaning deep under furniture
+- The handle can get in the way when cleaning deep under furniture

-The NR96 is Shark’s only canister vacuum in their product line and with good reason.
+The NR96 is Shark’s only canister vacuum in its product line and with good reason.

 And this variant has that same feature.

 With a push of a button, you can separate the dirt bin and the wheels.

 The only purpose of this feature is to reduce weight which is a few founds give or take.
 Not having the wheel assembly also makes it a bit more compact to clean stairs.